GorbulasDev/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 certainty is required, users will sometimes prefer to even wait 6 blocks (about one hour).

-Offset transactions are very efficient with respect to their blockchain based counterparts.
+Offset transactions are very efficient with respect to their blockchain-based counterparts.
 This is possible because Offset does not rely on a global consensus to operate.

 It usually takes no more than a few seconds for an Offset transaction to complete. an Offset transaction will usually pass through only a few computers in the network that are relevant to the transaction.
-Offset doesn't have to maintain any shared ledger, and therefore no consensus or proof of work are required.
+Offset doesn't have to maintain any shared ledger, and therefore no consensus or proof-of-work are required.

 .. _transaction-certainty: